 Best side dishes

-There are so many delicious keto side dishes to serve with chicken but the most traditional side dishes for curry and butter chicken has to be a side of cauliflower rice and a piece of keto naan bread.
-Make sure to scoop lots of that butter sauce onto your rice too...it's fantastic.
+There are so many delicious keto side dishes to serve with chicken but the most traditional side dishes for curry and butter chicken have to be a side of cauliflower rice and a piece of keto naan bread.
+Make sure to scoop lots of that butter sauce onto your rice and keto roti flatbread too...it's fantastic.